nazimboudeffa/trading-algorithmic-python/README.md

 # DISCLAIMER

-This is a software without any waranty under GNUGPL licence
+This is a software without any waranty under GNU/GPL licence

-Trading may risc in loosing all your money, so becareful
+Trading may risc in loosing all your money and we are not responsible of it

+So becareful

 # LINKS